 What will the FNP prepare me for?

-Our graduates are well prepared for the evolving role of Family Nurse Practitioner.
+Our graduates are well prepared for the evolving role of family nurse practitioner.
 Upon completion of the didactic and clinical curriculum, graduates are prepared to diagnose and manage the most common acute and chronic health problems encountered in the primary care setting.
-In the advanced practice role, FNPs demonstrate autonomous and collaborative decision-making (with physicians, nurses, and other members of the health care team), and are directly accountable for clinical judgment.
-The graduate will assume the responsibilities of prescriptive authority as delineated by the Connecticut Nurse Practice Act for Advanced Practice Registered Nurses.
-Recent graduates are employed in a wide variety of settings including physician offices, hospitals, clinics, sub-acute settings, public health departments, schools of nursing and more.
+In the advanced practice role, FNPs demonstrate autonomous and collaborative decision-making (with physicians, nurses and other members of the health care team), and are directly accountable for clinical judgment.
+Graduates will assume the responsibilities of prescriptive authority as delineated by the Connecticut Nurse Practice Act for Advanced Practice Registered Nurses.
+Recent graduates are employed in a wide variety of settings including physician offices, hospitals, clinics, sub-acute settings, public health departments, nursing schools and more.